 His areas of expertise include genetic engineering, and reproductive and developmental biology.

 He received a B.A. in biology from Centre College, and a Ph.D. in molecular biology from Washington University.

-Jeffrey Fieberg joined the faculty at Centre College in 2005 and was promoted to associate professor of chemistry in 2008.
-Prior to joining Centre’s faculty in 2005, he taught at Hillsdale College (1998–2001) and Georgetown College (2001–2005), where he won the John Walker Manning Distinguished Mentor and Teacher Award in 2003.
+Jeffrey Fieberg joined the faculty at Centre College in 2005 and was promoted to associate professor of chemistry in 2008 and to John C. Walkup professor of Chemistry in 2017.
+Prior to joining Centre’s faculty, he taught at Hillsdale College (1998–2001) and Georgetown College (2001–2005), where he won the John Walker Manning Distinguished Mentor and Teacher Award in 2003.